aaronbushnell/basecamp-enhancer/README.md

 3. Navigate your browser to the [Extensions](chrome://extensions/) panel `chrome://extensions/`
 4. Turn on "Developer mode"
 5. Drag the unzipped folder to the window and allow Chrome to finish the installation

+## 🗓 Changelog

+- 1.1.0 - Make toolbar sticky as the user scrolls the page
+- 1.0.1 - Small bug fixes to correct when the extension fires on the page
+- 1.0.0 - Initial release